 In early 2012 EGI started developing a roadmap [MS510] that will gradually evolve the EGI production infrastructure into a platform oriented architecture, to be able to build an e-Infrastructure that is capable to support a broad customer base with a very diverse set of requirements.
 MS510 defines a number of platforms, and the associated stakeholders and actors in a platform oriented architecture.
 Taken from MS510, Figure 1 gives an overview of the EGI Platform architecture.

 The Resource Providers federated into EGI.eu’s member NGIs own the physical hardware, the resources consumed by the research projects that are part of the EGI community.
 Those resources are federated together using the EGI Core Infrastructure Platform (services needed to operate a federation of locally deployed distributed computing platforms); technically this is achieved by Community Platforms (e.g. Platform E and C in Figure 1) that are deployed directly on the physical hardware will have to integrate with number of services of the EGI Core Infrastructure Platform.
 The EGI Cloud Infrastructure Platform provides self-service provisioning and consumption of IaaS Cloud resources.
-Similar to Community Platforms, it is deployed directly on physical hardware, but as a generic platform it allows the deployment of any number of Community Platforms (e.g. Platforms A, B and D inFigure 1) on top of it.
+Similar to Community Platforms, it is deployed directly on physical hardware, but as a generic platform it allows the deployment of any number of Community Platforms (e.g. Platforms A, B and D in Figure 1) on top of it.
 The Core Infrastructure Platform also serves as a framework for the EGI Collaboration Platform in that it a number of components may integrate with the EGI Core Infrastructure Platform.
 The EGI Collaboration Platform is a set of generic and independent services, thus applicable to all supported research communities and are available to be consumed by humans, and/or by software that is part of any of the four platforms.
 Community Platforms are defined as providing infrastructure services tailored to the specific needs of the targeted EGI community.

 EGI.eu will maintain ownership over the EGI Core, Cloud and Collaboration Platforms in terms of specification, integration and distribution where required.
 EGI.eu expects that Technology Providers will align their scope of activity with specific Community Platforms depending on their own expertise and the needs of the user communities that they may be associated with.
 The coordination of activities around the platforms deployed in EGI will take place at the TCB incorporating recommendations coming from domain specific management and coordination boards such as the OMB, UCB and others.